qfwc258/circuidipity/content/2014-07-07-ubuntu-trusty-install.rst

 -----

 ..
 [1] Specifically in this instance, the Ubuntu console installer provides a random key option for the encrypted swap partition.

+..
+[2] Partition editor may designate the USB stick as the primary (sda) storage device, which may lead to partitioning and fstab errors.